FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Special Meeting of the Metropolitan District of Limerick - 7th September 2023.md

 programme 2025-2030, and if there are any plans to expedite its delivery, given the increase

-in the population and in antisocial behaviour?---
+in the population and in antisocial behaviour?
+---
 3

  **University of Limerick**